Recruitment for membership bodies

 The person you need must be able to:

-- Represent collective interests — not their own view, not one member's view, but the collective view — to government, regulators and media
+- Represent collective interests, not their own view, not one member's view, but the collective view, to government, regulators and media

-- Engage externally with the authority of someone who genuinely understands the sector they speak for
+- Engage externally with the authority of someone who genuinely understands the sector they speak for That last quality, authority, is the hardest to find and the easiest to get wrong.

 What goes wrong when membership bodies hire badly